Sony a6400 for birds in flight

 What lens pairs best with the Sony a6400 for birds?

-I used the Sony 200-600mm f/5.6-6.3 G OSS, which is the natural choice.
-Even with that lens, the camera struggled to lock focus reliably.
+The Sony 200-600mm f/5.6-6.3 G OSS is the natural choice and was used throughout these tests.
+Even with that lens, the camera struggled to lock focus reliably on fast-moving subjects.

 Does the Sony a6400 have good autofocus for wildlife?

 On paper it shares the A9’s AF system, but in practice the hit rate for fast-moving birds is poor — especially in cluttered backgrounds or variable light.
-The Olympus E-M1X or Nikon D500 are far more consistent.
+The Olympus E-M1X or Nikon D500 are far more consistent in real-world BIF conditions.

 What is the focus hit rate of the Sony a6400?

 Across 7 sessions, the average was 35%.
 Best day 60%, worst 15%.
-See the table above for full session breakdowns.
+The full session-by-session breakdown is in the table above.

-Not if you primarily shoot birds in flight.
-For static birds or slower wildlife it might be acceptable, but for BIF there are better options — the Olympus E-M1X, OM-1, or even a used Nikon D500 with a modern lens will give you a far better experience and higher hit rate.
+Not if birds in flight are a priority.
+For static birds or slower wildlife it might be acceptable, but for BIF there are better options — the Olympus E-M1X, OM-1, or a used Nikon D500 with a modern lens will give a far better experience and a significantly higher hit rate.

 Related Posts